zploskey/chemdb/README.md

 appropriate value according to the Doctrine 1.x documentation, located at: http://docs.doctrine-project.org/projects/doctrine1/en/latest/en/index.html

-Once your database is properly configured, run the doctrine command line tool to create the databases and tables.
+Once your database is properly configured, run the setup script to create the databases and tables.
 From the chemdb directory, run:

+    app/setup

+Additional command line line tools are available using the doctrine script.
+See a summary of the commands by running:

-    app/doctrine create-db
+    app/doctrine

+Or for more detail:

-    app/doctrine create-tables
+    app/doctrine help

 Encrypted Sessions
 ------------------